jarvelov/vue-form-json-schema/docs/api/ui-schema/field/children.md

 # children

-An array of [components](component.md).
-The rendered children (vnodes) will be passed in the default slot to the component.
+An array of `fields`.
+The rendered children (vnodes) will be passed in the default slot to the `component`.

 ```js
 data() {